CarlWebster/Citrix-Virtual-Apps-and-Desktops-V3/CVAD_Inventory_V3.txt

 #			Default: 30
 #			Info: Seconds Minimum=1
 #			Summary: How often idle state is processed if the site is idle.
 We need a shorter timer interval for when the site
-#					 is idle to ensure that we recover from being idle as fast as possible.
+#					 is idle to ensure we recover from idle as fast as possible.
 #
 #		HKLM:\Software\Policies\Citrix\DesktopServer\SiteNotIdleTimerIntervalSeconds
 #			Type: int
 #			Default: 180
 #			Info: Seconds Minimum=1
 #			Summary: How often idle state is processed if the site is active.
 We need a shorter timer interval for when the site
-#					 is idle to ensure that we recover from being idle as fast as possible.
+#					 is idle to ensure we recover from idle as fast as possible.
 #
 #		HKLM\Software\Citrix\Broker\Service\State\DatabaseConnection\MaxConcurrentScheduleOverrideQueries
 #			Type: int
 #			Default: 5
 #			Info: Minimum=1, Maximum=30
-#			Summary: The maximum number of schedule override queries to autoscale plugins that are allowed to run concurrently.
+#			Summary: The maximum number of schedule override queries to autoscale plugins allowed to run concurrently.
 #					 If there are more plugins to be queried at any given time than this limit allows, the additional queries
-#					 are queued and start as soon as earlier ones complete.
+#					 are queued and start as soon as earlier ones are complete.
 #
-#					 This limit exists to restrict the number of threads required to obtain all required schedule overrides.
+#					 This limit restricts the number of threads required to obtain all required schedule overrides.
-#					 The number of threads used is typically double the number of concurrent schedule override queries.
+#					 The number of threads used typically doubles the number of concurrent schedule override queries.
 #
 #					 This setting requires the Broker services to be restarted before a new value takes effect.
 #